General Rules of Field Hockey

 As a defender, you'll need to be proactive, reading the game and anticipating potential threats.
 This involves identifying areas of vulnerability, such as open spaces or unmarked opponents, and taking swift action to address them.
 Your defensive mindset should be centered around protecting your goal, using your tackling skills to win the ball back and clear it from danger.
 Effective communication with your teammates is also indispensable, ensuring that you're working together to shut down opponents' attacks.
 By adopting a defensive mindset and employing clever defender strategies, you'll become a formidable obstacle for opposing teams to overcome.

-Also Read General Rules of Wheelchair Curling
+Also Read General Rules of Outdoor Handball

 Ball in and Out of Play